What are the symptoms of depression?

 Among people living with HIV, the occurrence of port-traumatic stress disorder (PTSD) symptoms associated with HIV diagnosis is a common problem.
 Some people develop this disorder after experiencing a shocking, scary or dangerous event.
 PTSD can lead to depression, anxiety, bad dreams (insomnia) and frightening thoughts.

-People from African communities who are living with HIV can experience stigma and concerns about being open about their HIV status.
+People from Black African communities who are living with HIV can experience stigma and concerns about being open about their HIV status.

 If you’re a refugee or asylum seeker you may also be dealing with the effects of trauma, abuse and homelessness as well as the stress of going through the immigration process.